IBM-Cloud/docs/services/Auto-Scaling/index.md

 1. On {{site.data.keyword.Bluemix_notm}}  Dashboard, click *Add a service or API*, and then select the {{site.data.keyword.autoscaling}} service from the DevOps section in the service catalog.
 A new window is displayed to present an overview of the {{site.data.keyword.autoscaling}} service.
 2. Select the application that you want to bind the {{site.data.keyword.autoscaling}} service to, and click *Create*. <br/>
-*Remember:* You can bind only one {{site.data.keyword.autoscaling}} service to an application.
+*Remember:* You can bind only ONE {{site.data.keyword.autoscaling}} service to an application.
 If the application is already bound with another {{site.data.keyword.autoscaling}} service, do not select the application in this step.
 Otherwise, you will get the CWSCV2004E error.<br/>The Restage Application window is displayed.
 3. In the Restage Application window, click *Restage* to restage your application before you use the new {{site.data.keyword.autoscaling}} service that you just added. <br/><ul><li>For Liberty application, the {{site.data.keyword.autoscaling}} is auto-configured and ready for use after the application restage.</li> <li>For Node.js applications, you must update your application code to enable the {{site.data.keyword.autoscaling}} service before pushing the application to {{site.data.keyword.Bluemix_notm}}.
 See [Configuring Node.js apps with the {{site.data.keyword.autoscaling}} service](index.html#node_asagent) for more details.</ul><br/>
 After restaging application is completed, you can start to configure the {{site.data.keyword.autoscaling}} service for your application.
 4. To configure the {{site.data.keyword.autoscaling}} for an application, in the {{site.data.keyword.Bluemix_notm}} user interface, click your application that the {{site.data.keyword.autoscaling}} service is bound to.